What is the first thing you do when you get started with work for the day?

 Typically, I start my day reviewing previous day plans and making new ones for the day ahead.
 I like doing it the traditional way with multi-colored pens to indicate different status of activities.
 All of these are done whilst having my morning coffee.

-As a Manufacturing Manager, my main area of focus is meeting production plans for the day leading to the week’s target.
+As an NPI Engineering Manager, my main area of focus is meeting production plans for the day leading to the week’s target.
 That job entails coordination with support groups either through a meeting, calls, instant messenger or in person.
 Recently though, I’ve been working on a product transfer from our Boulder, Colorado site to our Manila facility.
 I was one of three engineers who were able to travel to the Boulder site to learn everything about the production of this product and responsible for transferring this knowledge to our Manila site for a smooth line transfer and operation start.

 How do you organize/structure your work day with tasks/projects?